Abstract: Studies consistently show detrimental

 Jascha Dräger, Markus Klein, Edward Sosu.
 The long-term consequences of school absences for educational and labour market outcomes.
-Under review.
+Revise and Resubmit.
 A preprint can be accessed here.

 Markus Klein and Edward Sosu.
 School absences, educational achievement, and adolescents’ post-school destinations – Evidence from Scotland.
-In preparation for submission.
+Revise and Resubmit.